St James's Church, Liège: Collegiate to parish church

 After the Concordat of 1801, the church was returned to worship in 1803 as a parish church.
-It was first restored in the 19th century century, from 1832 to 1869, by architects Jean-Charles Delsaux and Auguste Van Assche.
+It was first restored in the 19th century, from 1832 to 1869, by architects Jean-Charles Delsaux and Auguste Van Assche.
 The second major restoration took place between 1972 and 1975; archaeological excavations at that time uncovered the remains of the Romanesque crypt and the foundations of the original church.

 Description

 The current Gothic church, whose construction was completed in 1538, replaced the original Romanesque church.
 The vault and its paintings are from the same period, as well as the stained glass windows in the choir, dating from 1525 to 1531.
 The Renaissance portal, added in 1558, is attributed to Lambert Lombard.
 The original church had a Romanesque narthex and an octagonal tower dating from around 1170.
 Only the narthex with one of its three towers has been preserved.

 Among the most remarkable elements are the nave, a true stone lacework; the vault with more than 150 keystones in the central nave; the choir stalls from the 14th century; the Renaissance pipe organ case and its Renaissance-style instrument, reconstructed by the Schumacher Organ Manufacture of Eupen; the stained glass windows with the coats of arms of the 32 old trades (16th century); the Baroque statues by Del Cour and his school (late 17th century); and the Coronation of the Virgin (sculpted group from the 14th century).